onexianjian/v8wiki/Merging-&-Patching.md

 * The patch does not alter APIs
 * The patch does not change behavior present before branch cut (except the behavior change fixes a bug)

+When in doubt, send an email to hablich@chromium.org

 # Merge process outlined

 The merge process in the Chromium and V8 tracker is driven by labels in the form of